ChristianVaughn/fileshare/README.md

 If you have issues you can get in touch with me in those places, or make a bug report in the issue tracker and I can look over it.

+##Creators
+Cvaughn55 - Created the FileshareHelper and the OG design of the fileshare which was basic, buggy and lacked features Warm Beer - Took my fileshare design and completely re-designed it and made it faster, more efficient and added so many new features that make it an amazing addition to your eldewrito experience

 ## Shoutouts
 Thanks so much to FinchMFG for providing the DewritoHub API which powers the fileshare, and for comming up with solutions for roadblocks that I hit along the way.
 Thanks to Hackerman who provided help with bugs and other issues along the way.
 Thanks to Seedenator and 1c3bear for helping find many bugs due to spaces in user folders breaking things, and to Warm Beer who is fixing some things up with the design of the fileshare Also shoutouts to the rest of the community who has been giving feedback and overall positive messages about this project.